 Holy Week begins with the remembrance of Jesus’s humble yet triumphant entry into Jerusalem.
 Our service begins with the Liturgy of the Palms and includes the reading of the Passion Gospel.
 The service closes in silence as we walk together into Holy Week.

 We’ll take a closer look at the gorgeous and tragic stories of this week, walking through the historic events, the liturgies, and how the stories have hurt and inspired different people throughout the centuries.

 Calvary’s labyrinth will be available in the Great Hall for private walks and meditations.
 Labyrinths have been spiritual symbols of pilgrimage for Christians for centuries.
 A pilgrimage is often regarded as a journey to a holy place.
 A labyrinth journey also gives us a place to remember, recognize, and welcome God’s holy presence at the center of our lives.

 Join us for The Great Vigil of Easter.
-This service marks the movement from darkness to light as we celebrate the hope given us by Christ’s empty tomb.
+This service marks the movement from darkness to light as we celebrate the hope given to us by Christ’s empty tomb.
 We gather to light the New Fire, hear readings chronicling God’s saving deeds in history, and celebrate the first Eucharist of Easter.
 Bring bells or other noisemakers to announce the coming of the light, and stay afterward for a Great Paschal Party.